 If you must add extra information, put it in ‘notes to editors’ at the end of the release.
 Or write a second press release.

-10. Write a decent quote
+10: Write a compelling quote

 “We are delighted” is the most overused phrase in PR.
-Not only does it state the bleeding obvious, it also adds nothing to the story.
+Not only does it state the bleeding obvious, it adds nothing to the story.
 Quotes need to do one or more of the following:

-- provide useful information/details not included elsewhere in the release
+Provide useful information/details not included elsewhere in the release

-- explain why a particular product/service/partnership is of benefit to people
+Explain why a particular product/service/partnership is of benefit to people

-- give credibility to an unknown product/service/partnership
+Give credibility to an unknown product/service/partnership

-- express an opinion (ideally different or controversial) on an important issue
+Express an opinion (ideally different or controversial) on an important issue

-- not sound as if they’ve been written by the PR department/consultancy
+Not sound as if they’ve been written by the PR department/consultancy

 For example, this quote says nothing worthwhile.
 It’s self-congratulatory and cliched.
 “We’re delighted to have the contract with Lloyds Bank and look forwarding to working with them to further improve online security”.
 Whereas, this one is informative and original.
 “Over the past 12 months, UK banks have lost over one billion pounds in online fraud.
 Our encrypted security systems use around 2,000 different algorithms to detect and delete fraudulent transactions before the funds are withdrawn from bank accounts.”